BardicDefense/purple-hack/README.md

 ## Choose Languages

 You start play knowing your native language(s).
 Additionally, roll 1d6.
 On a 5, you gain one more language.
-On a 6, you gain two more langauges.
+On a 6, you gain two more languages.
 Mages also know Mithric (the language of magic), plus one additional language of their choice.

 ## Choose Feat(s)